12 Doomed Facts About the S.S. Edmund Fitzgerald

 12. THERE'S AN ANNUAL REMEMBRANCE DAY.

-The annual Edmund Fitzgerald memorial ceremony will take place today at the Great Lakes Shipwreck Museum at Whitefish Point.
+The annual Edmund Fitzgerald memorial ceremony takes place on November 10th at the Great Lakes Shipwreck Museum at Whitefish Point.
 The recovered and restored bell will toll 29 times for each member of the Fitzgerald's crew, and a 30th for the estimated 30,000 mariners lost on the Great Lakes.

 For more on the story and the ship, visit S.S.
 Edmund Fitzgerald Online.